mcnamarabrian/pycon2023/{{cookiecutter.project_slug}}/README-INTERACTING-LOCALLY.md

 ### Running Your REST API Using Docker

-The SAM CLI can create a local HTTP server to run your application.
+The SAM CLI can create a local HTTP server to run your application using Docker.

 ```bash
 make run